 It’s what a life of the lie — a life that denies reality — does to a society.

 Originally published on 2018-05-28

-About the author: Jacob G. Hornberger is founder and president of The Future of Freedom Foundation.
+About the author: Jacob G. Hornberger is the founder and president of The Future of Freedom Foundation.
 He was born and raised in Laredo, Texas, and received his B.A. in economics from Virginia Military Institute and his law degree from the University of Texas.
 He was a trial attorney for twelve years in Texas.
 He also was an adjunct professor at the University of Dallas, where he taught law and economics.
 In 1987, Mr. Hornberger left the practice of law to become director of programs at the Foundation for Economic Education.
 He has advanced freedom and free markets on talk-radio stations all across the country as well as on Fox News’ Neil Cavuto and Greta van Susteren shows and he appeared as a regular commentator on Judge Andrew Napolitano’s show Freedom Watch.
 View these interviews at LewRockwell.com and from Full Context.
 Send him email.

 Source: The Future of Freedom Foundation